 - Jane Austen (1775-1817) was an English novelist.
 Her books include Pride and Prejudice and Sense and Sensibility.
 Her novels are concerned with marriage and family relationships.
 Many have been made into television programmes or films.

-- Charles Dickens (1812-70) wrote a number of very famous novels, including Oliver twist and Great Expectations.
+- Charles Dickens (1812-1870) wrote a number of very famous novels, including Oliver Twist and Great Expectations.
 You will hear references in everyday talk to some of the characters in his books, such as Scrooge (a mean person) or Mr Micawber (always hopeful).

 - Thomas Hardy (1840-1928) was an author and poet.
 His best-known novels focus on rural society and include Far from the Madding Crowd and Jude the Obscure.